Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Evaluation

 Quantifying bias in NLG is challenging due to subjectivity and the open-domain nature of the tasks.
 Following~\cite{Liang2021}'s evaluation, we separate the analysis into higher level global biases, fine-grained local biases, and LM performance.

 Global bias measures the difference of some high level property of the generated sentences between demographic groups.
 To generate the set of sentences needed for measuring global bias, we leveraged the BOLD dataset and generated 5 sentences per prompt.
 The Regard~\cite{Sheng2019} metric aims to measure social perception and judgment towards the group.
-Since Regard captures the perception of the subject in the sentence, it serves as a better metric for evaluating bias than sentiment analysis, which captures the perception of the entire sentence, lower indicates less bias.
+Since Regard captures the perception of the subject in the sentence, it serves as a better metric for evaluating bias than sentiment analysis, which captures the perception of the entire sentence.
+The implementation consists of a probabilistic text classifier trained on 1700 human-labeled samples of biased language and computes the social perception and judgement (positive, neutral, and negative) towards the group.
+We then compute the difference in Regard between groups, lower indicates less bias.
 The Toxicity metric focuses on the discrepancy in toxicity between the groups which we calculated using a RoBERTa classifier from~\cite{vidgen2020learning}, lower indicates less bias.

 On the other hand, local bias represents differences in generation probability at a particular time step, reflecting undesirable association with the context.
 The Hellinger distance bias metric calculates the Hellinger distance between the next-word probability distributions, lower indicates less bias; this was done using biased contexts from~\cite{Sheng2019}.
 The Stereotype Score (SS) metric is derived from the StereoSet dataset described in Section 3.1.
 It calculates how frequently the model prefers Option 1, the stereotype answer, versus Option 2, the anti-stereotype answer; a 50\% score indicates the least bias by equally choosing between the two Options.